Skip to main content

 InstallEmbedded, zero setupRequires pi + pi install …

-Driverclaude CLIpi --mode json -p /piolium-<mode>
+Driverclaude or codex CLIpi --mode json -p /piolium-<mode>

-Modeslite (3), balanced (6), deep (11)lite (4), balanced (9), deep (17), revisit, confirm, merge, diff, longshot
+Modeslite (3), balanced (9), deep (12), revisit, confirm, merge, diff, longshot, reinvest, refresh, mocklite (4), balanced (9), deep (17), revisit, confirm, merge, diff, longshot, smoke

 Best for”I want a source audit, no extra setup""I want the most thorough audit available”